ozzymon/httpsvr/readme.md

 They repeat them for years and years.
 I think this method is made for the limited use and special cases.
 Such as trapping for dangerous psychotic patients.
-But Japanese police overuses this method for their own gain.
+But JP overuses this method for their own gain.

 ## Japanese case

-JPD abuse the gangstalking method for their gain.
+JP abuse the gangstalking method for their gain.
 The gain is making hidden money and  reinforcement their authority.

-JPD makes targets, not dangerous but difficult person.
+JP makes targets, not dangerous but difficult person.
-If they have some criminal records or phycological histories, good for JPD because of ease to justify.
+If they have some criminal records or phycological histories, good for JP because of ease to justify.

-JPD requests neighbors for cooperation and pays rewards for them.
+JP requests neighbors for cooperation and pays rewards for them.
 AND(!!)
-JPD snatches kickbacks.
+JP snatches kickbacks.
-Instead of that, JPD helps cooperaters if they get into trouble.
+Instead of that, JP helps cooperaters if they get into trouble.
-And cooperaters help JPD in trouble.
+And cooperaters help JP in trouble.

-Secretly JPD does all of them like a "Yakuza".
+Secretly JP does all of them like a "Yakuza".

 ## Greed and no common sense

-Maybe you doubt JPD is so dirty.
+Maybe you doubt JP is so dirty.
-JPD is the cult of greedy bureaucrats and their kamikaze puppets, that has the mind of Japanese ARMY/NAVY at WW2.
+JP is the cult of greedy bureaucrats and their kamikaze puppets, that has the mind of Japanese ARMY/NAVY at WW2.

-Maybe you feel suspecious Japanese allows JPD to make dirty cheat.
+Maybe you feel suspecious Japanese allows JP to make dirty cheat.
 But this is some truth of Japanese.

 - No own justice, Japanese wants authorities give standards.